 Grapeseed oil is a type of vegetable oil extracted from the seeds of grapes and can be used in cooking and baking.
-Grape seeds are byproducts of the winemaking process and only generate a small amount of oil, which can make grape seed oil relatively expensive.
+Grape seeds are byproducts of the winemaking process and only generate a small amount of oil, making grape seed oil relatively expensive.

 Grapeseed oil has grown in popularity, as it is viewed as a healthy alternative to other forms of vegetable oils.
 It contains high amounts of vitamin E and polyunsaturated fat, living up to its health claims.

 Grapeseed oil has a comparable shelf life to other cooking oils and can often last for up to a year.
 Its packaging will often include a “use by” date, though if stored correctly, grapeseed oil can be made to last for longer.

 When stored at room temperature, grapeseed oil can last for six months.
 If stored in a refrigerator, however, grapeseed oil can last for up to a year.

 Proper Storage Of Grapeseed Oil